LIBREhub/LIBREhub.github.io/_posts/2023-07-30-laserillum-ws.md

 <br>

 We are thrilled to invite you to an exciting hands-on workshop where participants will learn how to build and use a low-cost, modular fiber-coupled laser light source for microscopy.
-Spaces are limited, so we encourage you to reserve your spot soon.
+Spaces are limited, and travel funds are limited, so we encourage you to reserve your spot soon.
 To register or learn more about the workshop, please fill out [**this form**](https://forms.gle/p1hhrFmtSUmxEyZE7).

 We look forward to seeing you and embarking on this exciting journey together of open-source technologies!